Google Scholar

 Funding for this project was generously provided by the Faculty of Arts, York University, Toronto, Canada and by The Social Sciences and Humanities Research Council of Canada (Small Grants Program).

-Thanks Melissa Dalgleish, Regi Khokher, Sonia Strimban, Nicole Renee Pereira, Mark Wadman, Tianshi Li, Xiaoli (Shirley) Hu, and Boze Zekan.
+Thanks Melissa Dalgleish, Regi Khokher, Sonia Strimban, Nicole Renee Pereira, Mark Wadman, Tianshi Li, Xiaoli (Shirley) Hu, Boze Zekan and Dessy Pavlova.

 Thanks also to Derek Allard at Dark Horse Consulting and Code Igniter